olatundexpress/alx-system_engineering-devops/0x00-shell_basics/README.md

- displaying the content list of the cureent directory
+ display the contents of your current directory